 What are language acquisition theories?(1)

-Language acquisition is a rich and diverse field of study.
-Below are additional theories and concepts about how people acquire language, including first language (L1) and second language (L2) acquisition:
+Language acquisition is a complex process that involves both biological and environmental factors.
+It is a rich and diverse field of study.
+Below are theories and concepts on how people acquire language, including first language (L1) and second language (L2) acquisition:

 1. First Language Acquisition Theories